axone-protocol/contracts/README.md

 This will deploy all the available contracts to the chain.
 For this, the contracts must be compiled and the wasm files must be present in the artifacts directory.
 See the [Build](#-build) section for more details.

-Now, you can interact with the deployed smart contracts and test them out.
+Now, you can interact with the deployed Smart Contracts and test them out.

 ### 🎮 Free execution of the CLI command